Rebecca Marder

 Rebecca Marder (born 10 April 1995) is a French film and stage actress.

 Early life and education

 Rebecca Marder was born on 10 April 1995 in Paris, France.
-Marder is the daughter of American musician Marc Marder and French journalist and theatre critic Mathilde La Bardonnie, who worked for Le Monde and later Libération.
+Marder is the daughter of American musician Marc Marder and French journalist and theatre critic Mathilde de La Bardonnie, who worked for Le Monde and later Libération.
 Her father is Jewish and her mother Catholic.
 Marder grew up in France and is a dual citizen of France and the United States.

 Between 2008 and 2011, Marder was trained at the Conservatoire à rayonnement communal du 13e arrondissement de Paris.
 She later studied literature and cinema but interrupted her studies in September 2014 to join the drama school of the National Theatre of Strasbourg, where she studied for ten months.